jdmedeiros/11onEC2/Step2.md

    ]
 }
 ```
-Create a vmimport role and add vim import/export access to it.
+Create a vmimport role and add vimimport/export access to it.
 ```
 aws iam create-role --role-name vmimport --assume-role-policy-document file://trust-policy.json
 ```
-Create a file named role-policy.json replace the !!REPLACEME!! to the bucketname you are using.
+Create a file named **role-policy.json** replace the !!REPLACEME!! to the bucketname you are using.
 ```
 {
    "Version": "2012-10-17",